Tencent/rapidjson/doc/dom.md

 The `Allocator` defines which allocator class is used when allocating/deallocating memory for `Document`/`Value`. `Document` owns, or references to an `Allocator` instance.
 On the other hand, `Value` does not do so, in order to reduce memory consumption.

 The default allocator used in `GenericDocument` is `MemoryPoolAllocator`.
 This allocator actually allocate memory sequentially, and cannot deallocate one by one.
-This is very suitable when parsing a JSON to generate a DOM tree.
+This is very suitable when parsing a JSON into a DOM tree.

 Another allocator is `CrtAllocator`, of which CRT is short for C RunTime library.
 This allocator simply calls the standard `malloc()`/`realloc()`/`free()`.
 When there is a lot of add and remove operations, this allocator may be preferred.
 But this allocator is far less efficient than `MemoryPoolAllocator`.